cvgaviao/POC-Vertx-GraalVM/README.md

 # POC-Vertx-GraalVM
-A POC to evaluate Vert.x 4.x backend and client applications being built for GraalVM and Alpine Linux.
+A POC to evaluate Vert.x 4.x backend server and client applications being built for GraalVM and Alpine Linux.

 ## Requirements: